All Episodes

 It's just the exact opposite.

-And look at when liberal Democrat runs an enterprise like Amtrak or the subway system in New York, they don't cut prices.
+And look at when a liberal Democrat runs an enterprise like Amtrak or the subway system in New York, they don't cut prices.

-They raise prices.
+Hey, raise prices.

-If subway is losing people, they raise the fare.
+If Subway is losing people, they raise the fare.

 You get my point here, folks.